openmrs/openmrs-contrib-rest-api-docs/source/includes/Provider/provider.md

 ## Provider Overview

 * A Provider is a person who provides care or services to patients.
-A provider may be a clinician like a doctor or nurse, a social worker, or a lab tech.
+A provider may be a clinician like a doctor or a nurse, a social worker, or a lab tech.
 Generally speaking, any healthcare worker that a patient can have an encounter with is a provider.

 * Providers may have full records in OpenMRS as persons, or they may just be a simple name and ID number.